 First of all, Merry Christmas to everyone!

-I’m back up in Northern California for the extended holiday weekend meeting up with some family.
+I’m back up in Northern California for the extended holiday weekend with some family.
 We’re staying in “lovely” Corning again like last year.
 But unlike last year, I should get more golf in.
 The forecast this week calls for mostly sunny skies the whole time I’m here.
-Last year, it poured down rain every day but one, when I was able to enjoy a soggy and chilly round at Sevillano Links (which I will be playing tomorrow).
+Last year, it poured down rain every day but one, when I was able to enjoy a soggy and chilly round at Sevillano Links (which I will be playing again tomorrow).

 I had one round planned for the drive up, a few while here and then some more on the drive back home over the weekend.